m-jahn/TnSeq-pipe/README.md

           MapTnSeq_file1 ...
 MapTnSeq_fileN
 ```

-The script identifies the reliably mapped barcodes and writes a pool file, as well as auxilliary files pool.hit (strains per
-gene), pool.unhit (proteins without insertions), pool.surprise.
+The script identifies the reliably mapped barcodes and writes a pool file as output.
+An external R script writes auxilliary files `pool.hit` (strains per gene), `pool.unhit` (proteins without insertions), `pool.surprise` (?).

 The MapTnSeq files must be tab-delimited with fields `read, barcode, scaffold, pos, strand, uniq, qBeg, qEnd, score, identity` where qBeg and qEnd are the positions in the read, after the transposon sequence is removed, that match the genome.
 Gzipped (*.gz) input files are also supported.

 The genes table must include the fields `scaffoldId, begin, end, strand, desc` and it should either include only protein-coding genes or it should include the field 'type' with type=1 for protein-coding genes.
+This table was prepared from the default `_genomic.gff` genes table that can be downloaded for any genome from NCBI together with the fasta file.
+The creation of the table is described in `docs/TnSeq-pipe.Rmd` and it was saved as `ref/*_genomic_trimmed.tsv`.

 **Optional arguments**